 Corner posts should not go over 1/16" high.

 Use a firm tight-fitting mattress.

 Baby should be alone in the crib, with nothing other than a fitted sheet covering the mattress.

-should be tight together, without much space between them.
+Bars on the crib should be tight together, without much space between them.